Juanherrera-123/cogent_frontend/README.md

 ## Sample credentials

-Default demo accounts are defined in `src/config/credentials.json`:
+Default demo accounts are defined in `src/config/credentials.json`.
+You can adjust or add accounts by editing this file:

 - **Psicóloga**: `psicologa` / `cogent2024`
 - **Sonria**: `sonria` / `sonria123`